yoganandasp15/LIC_BEC456B_Lab/Exp-02-CS-amplifier-configurations/Report.md

 ### 5.2 Applying the Gain Formula

-We are using the full general formula where **all three λ ≠ 0** — meaning channel length modulation is considered for all three transistors M1, M2, and M3.
-None of them are treated as ideal.
-The formula from the sheet is:
+The full general formula is used where **all three λ ≠ 0** — channel length modulation is accounted for in all three transistors.
+The formula from the reference sheet is:

 $$A_V = \frac{-g_{m1}}{\left[1 + g_{m1}\left(\frac{1}{g_{m3}} \| r_{o3}\right) + \frac{1}{\left(\frac{1}{g_{m3}} \| r_{o3}\right) \times r_{o1}}\right]} \times \left[g_{m1}\left(\frac{1}{g_{m3}} \| r_{o3}\right)r_{o1} + r_{o1} + \left(\frac{1}{g_{m3}} \| r_{o3}\right)\right] \| r_{o2}$$

-**Step 1 — Find (1/gm3 ∥ ro3):**
+**Step 1 — Compute the source degeneration impedance (1/gm3 ∥ ro3):**

-This is the impedance seen at the source of M1 due to M3 being diode-connected.
+This is the small-signal impedance presented by the diode-connected M3 at the source of M1.

 $$\frac{1}{g_{m3}} \| r_{o3} = \frac{257.07 \times 8772}{257.07 + 8772} = \mathbf{249.75 \ \Omega}$$

-Since 1/gm3 (257Ω) is much smaller than ro3 (8.77kΩ), the parallel result is almost equal to 1/gm3 — so ro3 barely contributes here.
+Since 1/gm3 (257Ω) << ro3 (8.77kΩ), the parallel result is dominated by 1/gm3, confirming M3 primarily acts as a low-impedance source degeneration element.

 **Step 2 — Denominator:**